Larimand/Data-Analysis-SQL-Tableau/README.md

 - Date of 3 years (not continous, there are missing months)

 ## 🚀 Key Findings &amp; Results
-- **Many sellers, but not many Tech sellers**: Only around 15 % tech sellers within the database.
+- **Many products, but not many tech products**: Only around 15 % tech products within the database.
 - **Cheaper products**: Average sales price is 120 dollars.
-Ours is 540.
+Ours is 540 dollars.
 - **Revenue doesn't meet expectations**: We have a revenue of 14M per year, and the combined revenue of all tech sellers at Magist is at 2.1M within 3 years.
 - **Delivery time to long**: 12 days delays, which is too long for high-end products.
 There are to many cons to collaborate with this company: the delivery times are wy to long for high-end products and they don't serve our target audience.

 ## 🛠️ Technologies Used
 - Programming languages: SQL, MySQL Workbench
 - Tools: Tableau